Carrying out effective audience engagement that yields returns demands constant attention to three, audience-focused moving parts.

 Setting up a Facebook page won’t necessarily bump up your bottom lines.
 Social media is a tool that opens the door to increased affinity for your organization and its mission.
 If you’re doing it well, you won’t always see a bump in attendance…the pay-off will be in your future existence!
 The era of social media has transcended the time of luxurious betterment to become a matter of absolute necessity.
 Do it well, integrate audiences, follow best practices and you should see an increase in reputation and, in turn, the attainment of your organizational goals.
 Do it poorly, and risk obsolescence.

-B) Social media measurement critically provides a real-time feedback mechanism with your audiences so that your desired outcomes are more likely to occur.
-And your desired outcomes are the truest measurement of success (visitation, donations, advocacy and other “bottom line” outcomes).
-It is important to pay attention to what kinds of content your audience is responding to so that you may produce more of that affinity-building good stuff.
+B) Social media monitoring critically provides a real-time feedback mechanism with your audiences so that your desired outcomes are more likely to occur.
+First, let’s talk about measurement because there are a lot of meaningless metrics contributing to the social media data dilemma.
+Your desired outcomes are the truest measurement of success (visitation, donations, advocacy and other “bottom line” outcomes).
+It is important to pay attention to what kinds of content your audience is responding to so that you may produce more of that affinity-building good stuff and not just raising your fan count or like number.
 Your raw number of social media followers doesn’t really matter because the quality of the follower is far more important to your organization’s bottom lines than are your number of followers.
 In other words, an organization may more easily (not to mention effectively) achieve its goals if they have 100 true evangelists who visit, donate, and promulgate the mission than have 10,000 followers who are less engaged in the relationship.

 Content marketing, community management, and social media measurement are critical components of a long-term social media strategy and should be integrated into the activities of an organization’s marketing and PR teams.
 These three components work in careful balance – miss one and the whole system is thrown off.
 Indeed, social media is all about relationships.
 Organizations that are successful are those who honor the relationship and invest in the tools for keeping this relationship strong.